haukened/wails-sveltekit-ts/README.md

 **Thank you** to [@figureom16](https://github.com/figuerom16) for the sveltekit guide in the _next_ documentation.
 It was essential in creating this work.

+## Using this template

+To use this template, run `wails init` with the following options:

+`wails init -n <your_project_name> -t https://github.com/haukened/wails-sveltekit-ts`

+or, if you use vscode:

+`wails init -n <your_project_name> -t https://github.com/haukened/wails-sveltekit-ts -ide vscode`

 ## Information about setup

 Please see [this wails.io page](https://wails.io/docs/next/guides/sveltekit/) for more detailed information about using SvelteKit with wails.